Cattle Town

-Cattle Town is a 1952 American Western film directed by Noel M. Smith and written by Thomas W. Blackburn.
-The film stars Dennis Morgan, Philip Carey, Amanda Blake, Rita Moreno, Paul Picerni and Ray Teal.
-The film was released by Warner Bros. on September 6, 1952.
+Cattle Town is a 1952 American Western film directed by Noel M. Smith, written by Thomas W. Blackburn and starring Dennis Morgan, Philip Carey, Amanda Blake, Rita Moreno, Paul Picerni and Ray Teal.
+The film was released by Warner Bros.
+Pictures on September 6, 1952.

 Plot

-Mike McGann is sent by a government official in Texas to help rich rancher Judd Hastings get squatters off his land.
-When he arrives, he realizes Hastings is actually running everyone out of the region and illegally seizing their cattle.
-After coming to rancher Ben Curran's rescue, Mike vows to help others get their property back.
-Marian Hastings begins to realize that her father is in the wrong, particularly after learning he plans a stampede to disrupt Mike and the others.
+Mike McGann is sent by a government official in Texas to help rich rancher Judd Hastings remove squatters from his land.
+When Mike arrives, he realizes that Hastings has been chasing everyone from the region and illegally seizing their cattle.
+After coming to rancher Ben Curran's rescue, Mike vows to help others recover their property.

+Marian Hastings begins to realize that her father is doing wrong, especially after she learns that he plans a stampede to disrupt Mike and the others.
 Marian, thrown from her horse and knocked unconscious, is in grave danger.
 Hastings tries to save his daughter and is killed.
-She and Mike decide to run the Hastings ranch together.
+She and Mike decide to operate the Hastings ranch together.

 Production

-Studio chief Jack L. Warner wanted to terminate star Dennis Morgan's expensive contract.
-Morgan had been starring in elaborate musicals and comedies, and Warner now cast Morgan in an inexpensive western to be produced by Bryan Foy, an old hand at low-budget Warner productions.
-Warner also brought back Noel Smith, a fast-and-cheap director from the silent-film days, remembered as a specialist in reckless and dangerous action scenes.
-Warner was certain that Morgan would refuse the assignment and break the contract, but Morgan reported for work as scheduled and made the film for Smith.
+Filming at the Warner Bros.
+Ranch was complicated by a swarm of honeybees that stung the cast and crew, including Dennis Morgan.
+The bees were visible in the film and their presence could not be worked into the script, so exterminators were summoned.

 Reception

-Cattle Town was never intended to be an important picture and critical comment reflected that.
-Motion Picture Daily gave it good marks anyway: "A husky western that develops along formula lines but contains an ample amount of fighting and some vocalizing by Dennis Morgan, this picture stacks up fairly well for its type."
-The Exhibitor was less indulgent: "A routine western in every sense, this doesn't have much that hasn't been seen before.
-This is formula on a low budget."
-Least enthusiastic was Film Bulletin: "This Bryan Foy western for Warners has little to recommend it.
-Made on a minor league budget, it gives little indication that it is a product of a major studio.
-A fair amount of action will get it by in theaters where westerns are in demand, but elsewhere Cattle Town rates only the lower slot on dual bills.
-It's definitely not for better class houses.